 Grady College of Journalism and Mass Communication, University of Georgia, Athens, Ga.

-Can journalism and communications schools help shape the next generation of media entrepreneurs?
-Many schools have created special “labs” and innovation centers and are running courses aimed at building startups — and a startup mentality.
-But how can they share knowledge, improve skills and have fun doing it?
-MediaShift is producing our third annual Journalism School Hackathon on the October 21 to 23 weekend, co-produced and hosted by the Henry W. Grady College of Journalism and Mass Communication at the University of Georgia in Athens, Ga.
-We’re convening a group of top students, faculty and professionals for the weekend Hackathon, with a real-world mission of creating startups around fact-checking and verifying online media.
-Students will have a chance to collaborate on diverse teams of students with faculty and pro facilitators.
-And they will be able to create startups in one of four threads: social media, photos, video or data.
+MediaShift produced our third annual Journalism School Hackathon on the October 21 to 23, 2016, weekend, co-produced and hosted by the Henry W. Grady College of Journalism and Mass Communication at the University of Georgia in Athens, Ga.
+We convened a group of top students, faculty and professionals for the weekend Hackathon, with a real-world mission of creating startups around fact-checking and verifying online media.
+Students collaborated on diverse teams with faculty and pro facilitators.
+And they created startups in one of four threads: social media, photos, video or data.

 Info page is here.